prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 are sent to the client
 - throw new TypeError('JwtStrategy requires a secret or key')
 ---

+### To debug
+- Admin
+    - get works @dishes
+    - unable to add dishes @dishes
+    - put not allowed
+    - unable to delete @dishes
+- Joe

 promoters and dishes connect to the same database, different collections each named: Dishes, Promotions and Leaders